RMBeristain/unidate/README.md

 ### Years and years

 The Gregorian calendar starts counting from zero at the birth of the founder of Christianity, over two thousand and twenty years ago, at the time of this writing.

-The Unified calendar sets its year zero at the earliest known evidence of writting, over 5600 years ago.
+The Unified calendar sets its year zero at the earliest known evidence of writting, over 5600 years earlier.
 Therefore, Unified dates look like they are 'far in the future' as compared to Gregorian.
 The year 2020 is the year 7620 in the Unified calendar.

 ### Months and quarters